Persistent low income

 According to a parliamentary research report on Poverty in the UK, based on the Households below average income statistics, relative low income rates are highest for people in households in the Pakistani or Bangladeshi ethnic group.
 Rates are lowest in white households.

-In Measuring Poverty 2020, the Social Metrics Commission proposed measuring poverty according to how much someone’s resources meet their needs.
-This would account for differences between households such as childcare costs, and access to savings and assets.
-In March 2023, the Department for Work and Pensions announced plans to develop an experimental measure of poverty.
+In Measuring Poverty 2023, the Social Metrics Commission defines their core measure of poverty as “the extent to which someone’s resources meet their needs”.
+This accounts for differences between households such as childcare costs, and access to savings and assets.
+As of March 2024, the Department for Work and Pensions is developing ‘Below Average Resources’ statistics in line with the recommendations of the Social Metrics Commission.

 2. Things you need to know